MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 1. Which of the four areas (Physical, emotional, spiritual social) are you most interested in exploring? why?
-Physical and spiritual because I know porn is bad for you but i would like you know the actual effects and how it ruins your brain. and spiritual because i would like know more about what God says.
+Physical and spiritual because I know porn is bad for you but i would like you know the actual effects and how it ruins your brain. and spiritual because I would like know more about what God says.

-2.
+2. Why do you think that the most successful addiction recovery programs are the ones that have a focus on God?
+Because God is the only one that can save you.